Skip to content

 • Reduces Stress Levels

-When you have a plan of the day and what you are supposed to do, there is less mayhem.
+When you have a plan for the day and what you are supposed to do, there is less mayhem.
 Less rush at the last minute implies less anxiety.

 • Higher Productivity